FastReports/FastReport-Cloud-Go/docs/DataSourcesApi.md

 ## DataSourcesGetAvailableDataSources

-> DataSourcesVM DataSourcesGetAvailableDataSources(ctx).SubscriptionId(subscriptionId).Skip(skip).Take(take).Execute()
+> DataSourcesVM DataSourcesGetAvailableDataSources(ctx).SubscriptionId(subscriptionId).Skip(skip).Take(take).OrderBy(orderBy).Desc(desc).Execute()

-Returns all of the data sources, that current user have permission for in a subscription  if subscription id is null, returns all data sources, that current user have permission for
+Returns all of the data sources, that current user have permission for in a subscription <br />  The method will return minimal infomration about the datasources: <br />  id, name, editedTime, status.

 ### Example